freedomofpress/securedrop-protocol/docs/wip-protocol-0.3.md

 - Recipient decapsulates message PSK secret using $`R_{pq,sk}`$
 - Recipient opens authenticated-sealed ciphertext using HPKE.OpenAuth: `HPKE_MESSAGE.OpenAuth(shared_dhakem_secret_encaps, self.dhakem_decaps_key, HPKE_INFO, HPKE_AAD, ct=cmessage, psk=psk_untrusted, psk_id=HPKE_PSK_ID, pk_s=sender_pkey_bytes_untrusted)`
 - Recipient performs all needed checks (i.e., ensure keys provided in unauthenticated-sealed metadata match keys/key identifiers in plaintext, etc)

+### Reply (journalist -> source)

+- Journalist uses long-term DH-AKEM key to auth-encrypt a message to source and then (unanthenticated) encrypt the message metadata, as above, using the keys (DH-AKEM messgage key, PQ KEM PSK key, XWing metadata key) that the source provided in their message.
+- Unlike source, the journalist does not need to attach their keys aside from the DH-AKEM reply key.
+The source will select a new one-time key bundle if they wish to reply.

+### Read a reply (source)

+- As the journalist does above, the source fetches their message(s) using the fetching protocol.
+- After opening the metadata, the source additionally verifies that the pubkey provided in the metadata matches a DH-AKEM pubkey (see "initial keys fetch (`/journalists`)" above.)

 ### Message fetch overview